Book a Session

 What kind of therapist do I need?

 That depends on what feels most active right now.
-Many people start by looking for a therapist in Colorado whose work fits anxiety, grief, depression, identity stress, overwhelm, or the general pressure of carrying too much alone, then use the first session to clarify what kind of support fits best from there.
+Many people start by looking for a therapist in Lakewood whose work fits anxiety, grief, depression, identity stress, overwhelm, or the general pressure of carrying too much alone, then use the first session to clarify what kind of support fits best from there.

 How do I know if I need therapy?

-People usually start therapy in Colorado when stress, anxiety, grief, depression, or internal pressure are taking too much out of daily life and it no longer feels useful to keep carrying it alone.
+People usually start therapy in Lakewood when stress, anxiety, grief, depression, or internal pressure are taking too much out of daily life and it no longer feels useful to keep carrying it alone.
 A first session can help clarify whether therapy feels like the right kind of support from here.

 How much does therapy cost?